duttashi/duttashi.github.io/resume/index.md

 <!-- end Publons.com widget -->

 ##### Active reviewer for the following journals

+- <span style="color:green"> **IEEE Transactions on Knowledge and Data Engineering** Journal (ISSN: 1041-4347) - *ISI indexed* </span>

+IEEE Trans on Knowledge and Data Engineering, is a *Q1* (JCR year 2018) journal in *Computer Science, Artificial Intelligence & Information Systems*, with an impact factor of 3.85.
+It is published by IEEE, USA.
+It publishes 12 issues/year.

 - <span style="color:green"> **IEEE Access** Journal (ISSN: 2169-3536) - *ISI indexed*</span>